derekdstratton/advice-learning/next-todo.md

 It's even harder since the only relative locality that matters is such that the ball is within this really far reach of the paddle...

+try to investigate more about whats going on in the images from a computer vision
+perspective: filters, intermediate representations, etc.

 another thing to consider is that right now it really likes to do things that are uncommon since i weighted all the training the same with the weighted